linonetwo/fragmented-regex/README.md

 Sometimes regex stops working and it's too complex to figure out.

-We can reduce parser to smaller fragments so that we can use Exclusion: "These fragments all matched, so the only fragment that does not match, is the cause."
+We can reduce parser to smaller fragments so that we can use Exclusion: "These fragments all matched, so the only fragment that does not match, is what we should investigate in."

 To split parser into smaller fragments, we imply:

-1.
+1. We regard strings as anchor and anchor is joined by .*
+1. In a group, we join different mutation of a pattern by |

+There are other benefits:

+1. We can get statistic data about each fragments' matching result
+1. Fragments' matching result can be stored into a dictionary for later AI training

 ## Motivation